ComPlat/ELN_file_watcher/README.md

-Once all files in a subdirectory of &lt;CMD arg -src&gt; (or a file directly in &lt;CMD arg -src&gt;) are not changed for about exactly &lt;CMD arg -duration&gt; seconds, the subdirectory is sent to &lt;CMD arg -url&gt; via HTTP.
+Once all files in a subdirectory of &lt;CMD arg -src&gt; (or a file directly in &lt;CMD arg -src&gt;) are not changed for about &lt;CMD arg -duration&gt; seconds, the subdirectory is sent to &lt;CMD arg -url&gt; via HTTP.

 **Important** this project has to be compiled with go version 1.10.8.
 Otherwise, it cannot be guaranteed to run on Win XP.